alizahedi7/BlogApp/README.md

     [http://0.0.0.0:8000/api/ninja/docs#/](http://0.0.0.0:8000/api/ninja/docs#/)

 This URL will take you to the Swagger UI interface, where you can interactively explore and test the available API endpoints.

+## Caching and Monitoring

+- Redis caching has been implemented to improve API performance.
+- Django Debug Toolbar has been integrated to monitor API queries and performance.
+Make sure `DEBUG` is set to `True` in your environment variables to enable the debug toolbar.

 ## Additional Notes